 The Volkswagen ad is for used cars.
 The headline “Time never passes for a Volkswagen” is illustrated with a “dysfunctional” hourglass.
 While there is nothing unusual about the oval-shaped glass and narrow neck, the top receptacle is filled with stones instead of sand.
 The ad’s visual creatively shows how time is controlled, figuratively, by restricting flow to the bottom vessel.

-Each of the ads by LUBRIDERM®, DR. VAN DER HOOG and Volkswagen tell time differently – using the same innovative methods.
-All the ads rely on clear, compelling imagery to carry the message, with limited copy.
+Each of the ads by LUBRIDERM®, DR. VAN DER HOOG, and Volkswagen tell time differently – using the same innovative methods.
+All the ads rely on clear, compelling imagery to carry the message, with a limited copy.
 The ads also replace the familiar with the unexpected.
-People are accustomed to seeing numbers progressively increase clockwise on the face of a timepiece; they anticipate that pendulums move freely without obstruction; and fine grains of sand flow freely down an hourglass.
+People are accustomed to seeing numbers progressively increase clockwise on the face of a timepiece; they anticipate that pendulums move freely without obstruction, and fine grains of sand flow freely down an hourglass.
 In each instance, anticipated patterns were broken making the alternative scenario inconsistent with expectations.
 While each substitution stretches reality, they are also all plausible in the realm of possibility.

 TAKING OUTCOMES TO THE EXTREME